cuvva/terms/privacy.md

 ## What's my personal information?

 That's information which identifies you, or can be used with readily available information to identify you.
-We need personal information to offer you cover.
+We need personal information to see if we can cover you, to calculate the premium, and to help with any claims.
 So we'll collect anything we need via the app, our website and any other interactions you might have with us.
+You can find more detail on the information we ask for [here](https://github.com/cuvva/terms/blob/master/questions.md).

 We'll keep your personal information only for as long as we need to.
 If you've bought a policy with us, we're required by the FCA to keep your data for at least seven years.
 That's because you'll have purchased a regulated financial product.